Biography

 Her father was an all-round typographer.
 Her mother was a housewife.
 When Janny got older, her father started a driving school, in which later both her father and her mother taught.
 Every other Sunday, her father was sexton of the Protestant church.

-Whenever there was a wedding anniversary of friends or family, she would sing along with the band playing songs by Abba, Nicole or the Goombay Dance Band.
 The bands asked her to join, but her parents wouldn't let her.
 "If she wants to sing, she can join the church choir," her mother thought.
 But that didn't interest Janny.

 Having to choose between sports and music, she left music aside and concentrated on sports.
 In her spare time, she kept listening to the radio and singing along.